MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 The *normal* layout displays Cues as tiles.
 With this layout, Cue groups are automatically arranged to fill in the width of the workspace, which means there can be more than one group horizontally across the workspace.

-With the *wide* layout, a single Cue group displays the entire width of the workspace.
-Instead of tiles, Cues display large values.
-The wide layout gives you a way emphasize a set of Cues.
+The *wide* layout is designed to display large values and gives you a way emphasize a set of Cues.
+Wide and normal cue groups can be interleaved but when *wide* group(s) precedes *normal* groups the *wide* group(s) will be placed in own section spanning the entire width of the workspace.
 With this in mind, although it is not required, it is a good idea to place Cue groups that use the wide layout, above those that use the normal layout.

 > [!NOTE]
 >  The wide layout is only supported in the [!INCLUDE[nav_web](includes/nav_web_md.md)].